ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R10.13** The protocol MUST allow extensions to add additional information to object statuses (e.g. due date of a status).

 **R10.14** Data model for DNS (see R4.7) MUST be extensible to future DNS record types as well as future ways of delegation over DNS (e.g. DELEG).

+**R10.15** RPP MUST support adding extension(s) for the clients to update their authentication credentials.

 # Scalability